On the relationship between three classes of operators on Riesz spaces: Abstract

 \section{Abstract}

 Following several papers in the prior literature, we study the relationship between order bounded operators, topologically bounded operators and topologically continuous operators.
-We give conditions for (i) the space of topologically continuous operators to be an ideal of the space of order bounded operators; this result generalizes the Nakano-Roberts Theorem; (ii) the space of topologically continuous operators to be a band of the space of order bounded operators; (iii) the space of order bounded operators to coincide with the space of topologically bounded operators; (iv) the space of order bounded operators to coincide with the space of topologically continuous operators.
-In addition, a set of counterexamples are given; these counterexamples are interesting in their own rights and contribute to the literature. \\
+Our main contribution is two folded: (i) we provide a set of counterexamples to illustrate several extant results in the literature; (ii) we give conditions for the space of order bounded operators to coincide with the space of topologically bounded operators as well as conditions for these two spaces to coincide with the space of topologically continuous operators. \\

 {\it 2010 MSC:} Primary 47B60, 47B65; Secondary 46A40, 06B30, 06F30.\\